-The official University social media accounts appear on the homepage and are managed by the Office of University Relations.
-Departments and/or division accounts should have the name of the division/department followed by @ncatsu (ex: UniversityRelations@ncatsu).
+The official university social media accounts appear on the homepage and are managed by the Office of University Relations.
+Departments and/or division accounts should have the name of the division/department preceded by NCAT (ex: NCATUniversityRelations).

-Maintain Privacy & Confidentiality
+Maintain Privacy and Confidentiality

 Refrain from using individuals' names or pictures on social media channels without their permission.
 Do not post anything that would be inappropriate in a public setting.
-Do not post confidential, proprietary or protected information about students, faculty or staff of NC A&T.
+Do not post confidential, proprietary or protected information about students, faculty or staff of N.C.
+A&T.